 Key Definitions

 This definitions covers Key Definitions within Series & Parallel Circuits for GCSE Physics.
 Revise Series & Parallel Circuits in Electricity for GCSE Physics with 20 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 10 of 16 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position